 Navy Seat Harness

 This faithful reproduction follows the original construction in all the details.
 The harness is built with the AN style black dotted webbing, and is permanently attached to the pack tray.
 Featuring beautiful color matched navy gray canvas and binding tape, the pack is sewn with period cotton thread.
 Built in the Naval Aircraft Factory style, it has the white, undyed reinforcement webbing and the distinctive ripcord pin flap held by bungee cords.
-Complete with the NAF data panel, stamps, and all internal loops/flaps/reinforcement detailing.
+Complete with the NAF data panel, stamps, and all internal details.
 The comfortable seat cushion is hand tacked to the pack tray.
 The back pad, equipped with period thick felt padding, white webs and nickel snaps, adds the final touch of authenticity.

 Want to add a parachute canopy or foam filler?
 See the Canopies & Fillers page!

 Standard Price: $795 (Email us to order - ships in 3-5 days)

 The early style with solid white Type X webbing can be special ordered upon request - email for more information.